tos-kamiya/latest/README.md

 # latest

-_“Need to copy the last three images I downloaded—uh, what were the extensions again?”_
+*“Need to copy the last three images I downloaded—uh, what were the extensions again?”*

 A command-line file selector that allows you to pick files by modification time, with optional filtering by file type (kind) and flexible selection (newest/oldest N).
 Supports glob patterns and MIME-type based filtering for documents, spreadsheets, presentations, and archives.

 ## Features

-* Select the newest or oldest N files matching given patterns.
+* Select **the newest N files** (or oldest N files) matching given patterns.
 * Filter files by kind (`doc`, `xls`, `ppt`, `zip`, etc.) based on MIME type.
 * Supports glob patterns and multiple input files.
 * Quiet mode and empty-result-safe mode.